Winna Mines original 2026: 5x5 Mines grid at $1 minimum

 Winna Mines is safe in the cryptographic sense (HMAC-SHA256 verification reproduces correctly during our cycle).
 It is not safe to assume a specific per-tier RTP until Winna publishes it or our next-cycle reproduction confirms it.
 For small-stake exploration play, the verified fairness layer is sufficient.
 Trustpilot signals around Winna withdrawal speed are mixed at the recent cycle, which is more of a concern for high-balance play.

-What bomb count gives the best balance of variance and frequency at Winna Mines?
+What bomb count gives the highest-rated balance of variance and frequency at Winna Mines?

 Does the Winna 7-minute rakeback affect Mines expected return?